JuliaGizmos/Reactive.jl/doc/index.md

 ```
 # Signals and the lift operator

 The basic currency of React programs are signals. `Signal{T}` is an abstract type that represents a time-varying value of type `T`.
 You can create signals, combine, filter and merge them using the functions in this library.

 An `Input` is the most basic kind of signal: it has no parents and all updates to it are explicit (done through a call to `push!`).
-You can use the `Input` constructor to initialize an input signal with a default value.

 In the examples below we explore how a simple line follower robot could be programmed.